ItsMonarch04/crash-course/README.md

 claim.

-The consensus core is written as synchronous, host-independent state machines, and the same core runs in two places: inside the deterministic simulator and, compiled to WebAssembly, inside the browser theater.
-The `ccdb` lab host is a third, deliberately simpler program — it shares the storage and RESP vocabulary but replicates over a static primary/backup path with no elections and no terms.
-Which component runs consensus, and which does not, is spelled out in [limitations](docs/LIMITATIONS.md).
+The consensus core is written as synchronous, host-independent state machines, and the same core runs in three places: inside the deterministic simulator, compiled to WebAssembly inside the browser theater, and behind the real `ccdb` socket/filesystem adapter.
+The real adapter drives `cc-host::Driver`, uses the same Raft message codec and durability continuations, and performs a checked peer hello before it accepts a peer frame.
+Its storage and snapshot work are still intentionally incomplete; the exact boundary is spelled out in [limitations](docs/LIMITATIONS.md).

 ![The browser theater running a five-node cluster, killing the leader, and